Download my Excel Dashboard

 3. Profitability Drivers

 Incap has always shown stellar profitability compared to its peer group.
 This is mainly explained by their Indian manufacturing.
-67% of the personnel in Q3 2024 was in India, where the average salaries are a lot lower than that of in western countries.
-Incap is has super strict cost control and they currently only have two employees in Finland.
+67% of the personnel in Q3 2024 was in India, where the average salaries are lower than that of in western countries.
+Incap has strict cost control and they currently only have two employees in Finland.
 The business is pretty much run by the CFO and CEO.
 All the decision making has been rolled down to country organizations and the culture is based on accountability, responsibility and entrepreneurship in my view.
-I don’t see any reasons why this can’t continue apart from product-mix lead gross margin fluctuations.
+I don’t see any reasons why this can’t continue apart from product-mix led gross margin fluctuations.

 3. Cash Flow Drivers

 As mentioned earlier, during the years 2020–2022, when Incap experienced rapid growth, its FCF was nil.
 This was due to the inventory building in order to secure availability as global supply chain was overloaded.
 Customers would place orders one year into the future, while normally they place orders to next quarter or so.
-Subsequently, Incap had to maintain high inventory levels. in order to meet its customers needs.
+Subsequently, Incap had to maintain high inventory levels.
+In order to meet its customers needs.
 This has now changed.
 Incap’s management communicated that inventory levels have been decreasing this year as the visibility for customers orders is worsening again.
-So while this adds uncertainty it comes with better cash flow.
+So while this adds uncertainty, it comes with better cash flow.

 Scenario to returns.